RohithAchar/e-commerce-store/README.md

 ## Usage

-- **Stores**: Admins can create new stores, switch between existing stores, and manage store settings.
-- **Products**: Add, update, or remove products from the selected store.
+- **Browse Categories**: Explore products from different categories.
-- **Sales Dashboard**: View sales performance for each store.
-- **Authentication**: Users must log in using Clerk to access the dashboard.
-- **Payments**: Payments for the products are handled via Stripe integration.
+- **Add to Cart**: Select products to add to the shopping cart.
+- **Checkout**: Use Stripe to process payments and complete purchases.

 ## Deployment

-You can deploy this project on platforms like Vercel, Netlify, or any other hosting service that supports Next.js.
+You can deploy this project on platforms like Vercel or Netlify.

 ### Deploy on Vercel

 1. Connect your repository to Vercel.
-2. Set up the environment variables on Vercel (same as in your `.env` file).
+2. Add the environment variables on Vercel (same as in your `.env` file).
-3. Deploy the project with one click.
+3. Deploy the project with ease.

 ## Contributing

-Feel free to contribute by submitting a pull request, creating issues, or providing feedback.
-All contributions are welcome!
+Contributions are welcome!
+If you'd like to contribute, please submit a pull request or raise an issue.

 ## License